wwerther/Wordpress-GPX-Plugin/README.markdown

 ### 0.2.0 ###

-* change to FLOT-API instead of highcharts.
+* Change to FLOT-API as default rendering engine instead of Highcharts.
+* GPX2Chart is still shipped with both rendering engines (Flot and Highcharts)
+* Highcharts is still supported if you add render="highchart" to the option-tags.
+This will most likely change in future and flot will stay the only rendering engine that get's further development.

 ### 0.1.5 ###